 In education there will always be trends and Pinterest certainly fuels that.
-The latest obsession with teachers everywhere is “flexible seating in the classroom.”
+The latest obsession with teachers everywhere is “flexible seating in the classroom”.
 But, is an alternative seating classroom best for every student or teacher?
-Flexible seating success completely depends on how strong the teacher’s classroom management skills are, the flexible seating design, and how it is presented, implemented and maintained.
-I don’t want to be the buzzkill on the buzzword, but there are some issues that need to be discussed.
+Flexible seating success completely depends on a few things.
+First, it depends on how strong the teacher’s classroom management skills are.
+Second it depends on the flexible seating design.
+Finally, it depends on how the teacher presents, implements and maintains it.
+I don’t want to be the buzzkill on the buzzword!
+However, it’s important to recognize that there are some problems with flexible seating that need to be discussed.

 Childhood anxiety is at an epidemic level.
 It’s important for students to feel safe and secure in their learning environments.
-Not knowing where they will sit day to day can be further cause for feeling anxious about going to school.
+Not knowing where they will sit day to day can be a further cause for feeling anxious about going to school.
 For most children the need to have a defined, consistent space is real.
 Does that mean they need to stay seated in one spot all day?
 Absolutely not.
-But they do need to know there is a space all their own.
+However, they do need to know there is a space that is their own.

 Solution: Offer a variety of seating and work spaces within your classroom but designate a table or a desk for each student’s exclusive use.

 The second on the list of problems with flexible seating is to think about the students in your class with IEPs.
 Many student plans specifically include language about ‘preferential seating.’
 Some students have disabilities that affect their abilities to see, hear, pay attention to, or participate in activities.
 Preferential seating means that a student’s seat is placed in a location that is most beneficial for his/her learning in the classroom.
 It is not only good practice, but a legal requirement.
 Make sure your flexible seating design is in compliance with every student’s IEP.